Ashcroft Ghost Town

 Ashcroft is a dog-free area, please leave your pets at home.

 About the Ghost Town:

-Located eleven miles up Castle Creek Road, the silver mining ghost town features the restored remains of several historical buildings, including a saloon, post office, and hotel.
-A docent is on site during open hours and interpretive signage tells the stories of the former boom town nestled among spectacular alpine meadows at the storied headwaters of Castle Creek.
+Located eleven miles up Castle Creek Road among spectacular alpine meadows at the storied headwaters of Castle Creek, the former silver mining ghost town features the restored remains of several historical buildings, including a saloon, post office, and hotel.
+Docents (during open hours) and interpretive signage tell the stories of the boom town that once rivaled Aspen.

 In the spring of 1880, prospectors Charles B. Culver and W. F. Coxhead left the boomtown of Leadville to search for silver deposits in the Castle Creek Valley.
 After vigorously promoting their findings back in Leadville, Coxhead returned to find 23 more prospectors had joined “Crazy Culver” in the camp they named Castle Forks City.
 They formed a Miner’s Protective Association, built a court house, and laid out the streets in only two weeks.
 Each of the Association’s 97 members paid $5—or one day’s work and $1—to draw for building lots.
 By 1883, the camp, now called Ashcroft, was a town with a population of perhaps 2,000 with two newspapers, a school, sawmills, a small smelter, and 20 saloons—bigger than Aspen and closer to the railroad in Crested Butte.